pkozakowski/lab-scraper/README.md

 ## Configuration

-For now we only support scraping [DeepMind](https://www.deepmind.com/research) papers.
-By default we scrap just those in the "Reinforcement learning" category on their website, but this can be changed by overriding the `lab_scraper.streams` variable.
+We support scraping [Arxiv](https://arxiv.org), as well the [DeepMind](https://www.deepmind.com/research) website.
+Paper streams can be customized via the `lab_scraper.subscriptions` variable.

 We plan on supporting more labs in the future.
-It's easy to add more by subclassing `lab_scraper.PaperStream`.
+It's easy to add more by subclassing `streams.PaperStream`.
 Contributions welcome!